 1. Continuously Optimize Software Use

-Why it matters: Continuous optimization keeps the software aligned with evolving business needs.
+Why it matters: Continuous optimization keeps the software aligned with evolving business needs and prevents performance from plateauing after initial deployment.

 2. Ensure Full User Adoption